 A Brief History of Arabic Handwriting

-The Arabic script, like Greek, Hebrew, and other Mediterranean languages, derives its basic forms from the Phoenician writing system created in between the 13th and 12th centuries BCE.
-The Nabataeans, an Arab tribal nation who settled in modern-day Jordan, modified this alphabet to suit their own language in the 6th-5th century BCE, which eventually became the basis for modern Arabic script.
-There are few examples of pre-Islamic Arabic scripts still in existence, however the oldest are from the early 6th century CE.
+The Arabic script, like Greek, Hebrew, and other Mediterranean languages, derives its basic forms from the Phoenician writing system created between the 13th and 12th centuries BCE.
+The Nabataeans, an Arab tribal nation who settled in modern-day Jordan, modified this alphabet to suit their language in the 6th-5th century BCE, which eventually became the basis for modern Arabic script.
+There are few examples of pre-Islamic Arabic scripts still in existence, however, the oldest is from the early 6th century CE.

 Most of these writings, including the earliest versions of the Qur’an, were usually written in a plain script known as rasm.
 This form of writing contains no diacritics, or tiny symbols added to the shape of similar-looking letters to distinguish one from the other.
 As such, it can be very difficult to read.
 At that time, however, important texts, such as the Quran, were memorized orally, so the basic skeletal structure of the rasm writing was secondary to the spoken and recited words.
 Yet, as the spread of Islam necessitated precise rendering of holy texts, especially for non-Arab converts, the practice of including diacritic dots under and above similarly-shaped letters became standard in the 7th and 8th centuries.